 In the hills beyond, a flicker of lightning slashed at the ground.
 Thunder rumbled in the distance, rolling across the hills.
 With a last glance at the descending flat shapes, he turned and sprinted toward the forest, his heart suddenly loud in his ears.

-He did not know where he was running or why.
-He only knew that he had to get away.
-His legs, arms and chest was covered with raw lines, scratched by bushes and low branches.
+He did not know where he ran or why.
+He only knew that he must get away.
+His legs, arms and chest were covered with raw lines, scratched by bushes and low branches.
 He stumbled and fell, sobbing as fatigued leg muscles throbbed with pain.
-He landed on rotting leaves and the smell of decaying vegetation was strong, but not unpleasant.
+He landed on rotting leaves and inhaled the strong, pleasant smell of decaying vegetation.

 He rolled on his back and breathed deeply, shivering as fear rose and receded.
-The trees were around him, close and comforting.
-The forest was his.
+The trees were around him, close and comforting, and he felt united with them.
 Behind the branches and the leaves, fire colored the sky.
-Thunder rolled over the forest, its deep voice making the ground tremble.
+Thunder rolled over the forest and its deep voice made the ground tremble.
 Darkness settled quickly, drawing the shadows after it.
-The first drops of rain fell.
+The first drops of rain began to fall.

 * * *

 He awakened, turned his head and listened.
-The hushed wind whispered among the branches above him and there was a crackling of leaves as some small creature scampered about.
-Frogs were conducting a concert nearby.
+The hushed wind whispered among the branches above him.
+Leaves crackled as some small creature scampered about.
+Frogs conducted a concert nearby.
 A mosquito buzzed around his head and fled as he moved.
 He smelled water and dampness.
-A drop fell and touched his face with cold.
+A drop fell and touched his cheek with cold.
 He allowed his head to sink back into the leaves and closed his eyes.

 A breath of wind stirred the leaf.
 Clear tears of dawn trembled and merged into one pure jewel.
 The teardrop slid down the leaf and hung at its tip.
 A fleeting ray of light, jumping from leaf to leaf, splashed itself against the drop.
 A rainbow flared in its depths as the drop fell toward the shadowy undergrowth.

 He felt the drop hit his face and he opened his eyes.
 He smiled at the deep blue of a clear sky, the silent trees and the noises of life around him.
-The air was sharp and alive after the rain and he breathed deeply.
+The air sharp and alive after the rain, he breathed deeply.
 Then he felt the pain of memory and hurriedly stood up.

 Between the trees, he could see the meadow and the hills beyond.
 The herd would be there and he longed for the company of familiar faces.

 He emerged out of the forest and ran through the dew-sprinkled grass.
 A white mist hung low over the field.
 Loose tendrils slowly reached toward the sky.
-He jogged to the top of a small hill and looked down, but there was no sign of the herd.
-He was puzzled, but not overly concerned.
-He knew where they were headed.
-Strange noises were coming form the other side of the rise and he stood, listening, undecided.
-Maybe it was the herd, but he could not recognize the sounds.
-Uncertainly, he walked across the meadow and scrambled up the small hill.
+He jogged to the top of a small hill and looked down, but he could see no sign of the herd.
+Puzzled, but not overly concerned, he knew where they were headed.
+Strange noises were coming from the other side of the rise and he tilted his head, listening, undecided.
+It might be the herd, but he could not recognize the sounds.
+Uncertain, he walked across the meadow and scrambled up the small rise.

-Four oval flat shapes were resting on the plain below.
-People like the herd, but all in red, walked about the flat shapes.
-One of the red creatures looked up and stopped.
-He was already turning away when he saw the eyes.
+Four oval shapes rested on the plain below and strange creatures walked among them.
+They looked like the herd and had pleasing faces, but from the neck down, all had red skin.
+One of the creatures looked up and stopped.
+About to turn away, he saw its eyes.
 His whole body tingled and he felt himself growing numb.
 His legs trembled as he stumbled and fell.
 He whimpered with fear and struggled to his feet, feeling the staring eyes on his back.
-He screamed and ran over the crest toward the welcoming forest.
+He screamed as the image of those eyes consumed him and ran over the crest toward the welcoming forest.

 Some time later, he fell in gasping exhaustion beside a rotting tree trunk that lay sprawled on the forest floor.
 He could run no farther.
 His lungs felt filled with tiny thorns.
 It was agony to breathe and he ached everywhere.
 The scratches on his arms and legs stung painfully.

 He lay there moaning, realizing he had trapped himself.
 After an aimless flight through the length of the forest, he discovered nothing but meadows and valleys all around.
-There was no way out and he did not dare venture into the open.
-The thought of those strangely clad creatures waiting for him out there made the fear cloud his mind.
+With no way out, he dared not venture into the open.
+The thought of those strangely clad creatures waiting for him out there made fear cloud his mind.
 Those eyes!
-He was unbearably thirsty and he remembered the brook at the edge of the forest.
-He could not wait for darkness with his whole body demanding water.
+Unbearably thirsty, he remembered the brook at the edge of the forest.
+He could not wait for darkness while his whole body demanding water.

 The forest was something he thought he understood.
 As he walked toward the brook, he kept glancing at the shadows around him.
 The trees were shifting strangely and shapes formed in the gloom.
-He was on the verge of panic barely controlled.
+On the verge of panic barely controlled, he pushed through the undergrowth.
 There was no safety anywhere.
-Dry leaves rustled behind him and he yelled in panic and ran.
+Dry leaves suddenly rustled behind him and he yelled in alarm and ran.
 After a while, he stopped and looked back.
-There was nothing.
+Nothing pursued him.

 The trees thinned and he could see the swaying grass beyond.
 Slowly, he moved closer to the forest edge.
-There was nothing threatening out there.
+He could not see anything threatening out there.
 Haltingly, he emerged into the open, soaking in the warmth of the sun.
 He knelt beside the brook and glanced around before plunging his face into the water.
 It was icy and tasted delicious.
 After washing himself, he drank again.
 Then he laughed, his skin tingling with the radiant feeling of life.

 The breeze played with his hair as he listened to the whispering grass and the nodding, rustling branches.
 A dry twig snapped and he whirled, looking into the forest.
 A slim red figure stepped away from behind a tree.
-The figure was in shadow, yet the eyes burned with inner fire.
-They seemed to grow, pulling at him.
+Still in shadow, its eyes burned with inner fire.
+They seemed to grow and pulled at him.

 * * *

 He tried to look away, but his body refused to obey.
-He felt something snap and tear in his head and long forgotten memories struggled to rise.
-And it hurt.
-He was screaming inside his mind, trying to hide from those compelling eyes.
+He felt something snap and tear in his head and long forgotten memories struggled to rise, and it hurt.
+He screamed inside his mind, trying to hide from those compelling eyes.

 Slowly, it lifted a slender hand to the top of its red covering.
 The hand moved down the center of the body and he could see white skin beneath as the covering parted.
 The creature stepped out of its false skin and more soothing noises came from its mouth.
-He was fascinated by the false skin lying crumpled on the grass, but the eyes pulled at him and he could not look away from the compelling curves of the creature’s body.
+Fascinated by the false skin lying crumpled on the grass, burning eyes pulled at him and he could not look away from the compelling curves of the creature’s body that stirred some ancient memory.

-Its skin was very light and delicate, the body rounded with no rippling muscles.
-Two upraised mounds of flesh stirred on its chest as it breathed and he stared at them in fascination.
-Then the creature stopped smiling, reached out with its hand and touched his cheek.
-A tingle, not unpleasant, ran down his spine and he shuddered.
+Its skin light and delicate, the body rounded with no rippling muscles.
+Two upraised mounds of flesh shifted on its chest as it breathed and he stared at them in fascination.
+Then the creature stopped smiling, reached out with its hand, and touched his cheek.
+A pleasant, warm tingle ran down his spine and he shuddered.
 Strange sensations raced through his body.
-He felt hot and cold as images of sunlight, sky and trees burst in his mind and faded.
+He felt hot and cold as images of sunlight, sky and trees burst in his mind, then faded.

 He felt his body slowly sink into the grass.
-The creature stood looking down at him and smiled.
+The creature looked down at him and smiled.
 Its eyes flared, boring into his.
-A gurgle rose in his throat as an ancient memory surfaced.
+A gurgle rose in his throat as another memory surfaced.
 A memory of silver towers, the sky filled with flying disks.
-A memory of a past long ago.
-The creature knelt beside him and stroked his skin, gently caressing his body.
-He felt himself respond and reached out with a trembling hand to touch the rosy tip on one of the fleshy mounds.
-The creature smiled broadly, murmured something softly and moved its legs to straddle his body.
+Creatures dressed in many colors walked along the broad boulevards.
+Little ones scampered among them.
+He knew that place from a memory of a past long ago, but did not understand it at all.

-With the climax of pleasure, he felt something rip in his head and the eyes staring at him flared unbearably.
-He sobbed and reached for the woman above him, for he now knew what she was.
-His mind screamed as he tried to form the strange words he suddenly knew, just as darkness covered his eyes.
+After a time, with the climax of pleasure, he felt a sharp rip in his head and the eyes staring at him flared.
+He sobbed and reached for the woman above him, for he now knew what she was and why she sought him out.
+His mind screamed as he struggled to form the strange words that came into his mind as darkness covered his eyes.

 * * *

 The flat shapes flew low over the forest, glinting as light skidded over polished metal.
-A young male child ran from behind a tree where he was hiding and watched the shapes grow smaller and vanish into afternoon haze.
-He shrugged and ran toward the others.
-He wondered briefly why some of the older ones were not there, but it was warm and laughter made him forget.
+A young male child ran from behind a tree where he hid and watched the shapes grow smaller and vanish into afternoon haze.
+He shrugged and scampered toward the others.
+He briefly wondered why some of the older ones were not there, but in the warm air, the sounds of laughter made him forget.

-Beside the brook, the figure of a prone man began to change in the grass, became translucent.
+Beside the brook, the figure of a prone man lying in the grass began to change and became translucent.
 A leaf detached itself from an overhanging branch, fluttered toward the brook, hovered above the semi-transparent form before it settled on the ghostly outline of a face.
 The outline blurred like a patch of mist, and slowly, the form faded.

 The leaf hesitated, then settled gently where the figure had lain.
 The flattened grass slowly straightened around it.

-This story first appeared in The Altered I, published by Norstrilia Press, 1976
+An earlier version of this story appeared in The Altered I, Norstrilia Press, 1976.